ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 # Use Threat Explorer in the Security &amp; Compliance Center

-If your organization has [Office 365 Advanced Threat Protection](office-365-atp.md) (ATP) Plan 1 or Plan 2, and you have the necessary permissions, you can use Threat Explorer to identify and analyze threats.
+If your organization has [Office 365 Advanced Threat Protection](office-365-atp.md) (ATP) Plan 2, and you have the necessary permissions, you can use Threat Explorer to identify and analyze threats.
 Also referred to as Explorer or real-time reports (depending on your subscription), this report is a powerful, near real-time tool to help your Security Operations team investigate and respond to threats in the Security &amp; Compliance Center.

 Here are some of the things you can do:
 - [See malware that was detected by Office 365 security features](#see-malware-detected-in-email-by-technology)